Between Love and Hate (1993 film)

 Between Love and Hate is a 1993 American television movie directed by Rod Hardy.

+Background

+Between Love and Hate was the ninth TV movie Lucci appeared in.
+Her role, a seductive married mother, was compared by several reviewers to Erica Kane, her famous role on the soap opera All My Children.
+Lucci said she took the role because of the "page-turner" script.

 Plot

-Matt, a 19 year old swimming coach, who is a virgin, has an affair with Vivian, a married mother in her forties.
-When her husband Justin finds out, she is forced to end it.
+Matt, a 19-year-old swimming coach at a country club, who is a virgin, has an affair with Vivian, a married mother in her forties whose daughter is taking classes with him.

+When her husband Justin finds out about the affair after finding the couple's love letters, Vivian is forced to end it, upsetting Matt.
 This results in a chain of reactions from photocopying of love letters leading up to Matt shooting her dead.